 Within the last couple of months, I've gotten more than a handful of emails asking for food photography tips, and about my upcoming workshops.
 I have to say this is very flattering, especially considering where my photo skills were just a couple of years ago (see heinous examples below).
 And since I really enjoy teaching this stuff, I thought, why not put together a quick cheat sheet with my top pointers?
 Although I don't have a professional photography background, I love talking about this topic since I just overcame these obstacles pretty recently myself, and . . .

 You guys, have you heard of ‘hygge’ yet?
 Pronounced hoo-gah, and loosely translated from Danish to “a sense of comfort, togetherness and well-being,” the concept has recently started to gain popularity outside of Denmark.
 My personal obsession began when I learned about The Little Book of Hygge (William Morrow, 2017), written by the CEO of the Happiness Research Institute in Copenhagen – a guy I suspect knows a thing or two about well-being.
 Ever since getting my hands on this book, not a day has gone by that I haven’t thought about this funny word.
-Hygge is, . . .
+Hygge is, above . . .

 I am a hardcore morning person.
 By that I mean I have absolutely no problem waking up at 5:30am to tackle my day.
 In the early morning, I feel like I can take over the world: I have tons of energy, I work fast and think creatively, and am typically in a great mood (which is why most of my blog posts are written before sunrise).
 I realize this is in no way normal and many people would kill to have more pep in the morning, but before you get too envious, let me tell you about my evening self.
 Me!* By 9pm I'm dead.
 I have zero desire to do more than pour myself a . . .